MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-prereqs.md

 - **A local or remote instance.**

     We recommend hosting the SQL Server and scanner service on different machines, unless you're working with a small deployment.

+    If you're working on a shared server, make sure that the [recommended number of cores](#windows-server-requirements) are free for the scanner database to work.

-    SQL Server 2012 is the minimum version for the following editions:
+    SQL Server 2016 is the minimum version for the following editions:

     - SQL Server Enterprise
     - SQL Server Standard